Osella FA1L: Season summary

 From there the rot set in for the team.
 The car's shortcomings were exposed at the next race in Mexico where Larini failed to qualify despite the thinner air in the high altitude of Mexico City giving the turbo powered cars an extra 20–25% horsepower advantage over their atmospheric rivals than was normal (meaning that the Osella V8 could still use most of its power while the best atmo engine, the Ford DFR used by Benetton, was only producing around 560–590 bhp).
 The FA1L was the only turbo car not to qualify in Mexico, blown off by even the equally struggling Zakspeed 881 turbos.

 Larini only finished three races in 1988.
 Other than his ninth in Monaco, he was classified 19th and last at Silverstone after running out of fuel on lap 60 of the 65 lap race (highlighting the 890T's high fuel consumption), and 12th in Portugal.
 After scoring no points in the first half of the season to the British Grand Prix, Osella was forced into pre-qualifying.
 Larini failed to pre-qualify the car in both Hungary and at the final round in Australia.
-Rather surprisingly, the car's best qualifying performance was at the tight and twisty Jerez circuit for the Spanish Grand Prix where Larini surprisingly ended up 14th on the grid, only 2.945 seconds slower than the pole winning McLaren of Ayrton Senna.
+Rather surprisingly, the car's best qualifying performance was at the tight and twisty Jerez circuit for the Spanish Grand Prix where Larini's talent was on full display and he ended up 14th on the grid, only 2.945 seconds slower than the pole winning McLaren of Ayrton Senna.

 On average, Larini and the FA1L qualified some 5.8 seconds slower than the pole winning times set during the season.